VarunHarish98/VarunHarish98/README.md

 # Hi there, I'm Varun! 👋

 I'm a passionate **Full Stack Developer** currently pursuing my **Masters in Computer Engineering at Stony Brook University**, New York.
-With nearly 2 years of experience as a Software Developer at Accenture, I specialize in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+With over 2+ years of experience as a Software Developer at Accenture, I specialize in the MERN (MongoDB, Express.js, React.js, Node.js) stack.

 ## About Me